IBM/CZ-IBM-Cloud-Guide/README.md

     $ ibmcloud login -sso
     ```
     Output:
     >Paste `y` to get one time password in browser and then copy and paste the one time password.
+Otherwise open the URL in browser manually.
     ```
     API endpoint: https://cloud.ibm.com
     Region: eu-de